Table of Contents

 Pathology of Pre-Embryology

 Double formation is an embryonic development disorder causing the initial embryonic entity to double.
-As a consequence, a partial separation of the two embryos occurs so that they remain connected with each other and potentially even share organs.
+As a consequence, a partial separation of the 2 embryos occurs so that they remain connected with each other and potentially even share organs.
 The best-known form of this double formation is the phenomenon of Siamese twins.